Actify

 The Peak-End Blueprint

-Psychology research (Kahneman's Peak-End Rule) shows people judge experiences by their most intense moment and how they end — not the average.
-For corporate events, this means you need exactly two things: one high-energy peak moment and a strong closing.
-Everything else is connective tissue.
-We've applied this to 88 corporate events across 52 companies over 12 months (2024) and found that events designed around one peak and one strong ending consistently outperform events that spread energy evenly across the timeline.
+Kahneman's Peak-End Rule shows people judge experiences by their most intense moment and how they end — not the average.
+Applied to 88 corporate events across 52 companies (2024), events designed around one peak and one strong closing consistently outperform those that spread energy evenly.

 High-Energy Moment